Join a Group

 A social and travel group, the Frauengruppe meets each month and enjoys various trips and events - they're always trying something new!
 The womens group organizes Carpathia bake sales where their Kipfels and desserts are in demand.
 Learn these classic European recipes!
 They sponsor a card party and a stylish fashion show each year.
 It's a multi-generational group for women to support and stay connected to each other.

 Adults over 21 interested in folk dance and fun should consider the Kulturgruppe.
 No dance experience necessary!
 We will teach you, and you'll be surprised how quickly you'll be dancing.
 Besides, dance is the excuse to get together to hang out, have a beer, and try something new.

 Now is the best time to join.
 For more information contact Carsten Grotloh via email, firstname.lastname@example.org or cell 586.255.6527.

 (Start Your Own Interest Group)

 Want to start your own interest group?
-Some start-ups include a Bayern-München Detroit Fan Club and a Traditional Recipes Cooking Class.
-Invite some friends and start a beer tasting or a beer brewing group!
+Some start-ups include the Carpathia Trekkers Hiking Group, a Bayern-München Detroit Fan Club and a Traditional Recipes Cooking Class.
+Invite some friends and start a beer tasting group!
 Less formal than an "Untergruppe," it's a reason to hang out with friends.